js-soft/ts-native-access/packages/electron/docs/classes/UrlOpenEvent.md

 # Class: UrlOpenEvent

-Event fired when the [launch options module](./INativeLaunchOptions.md) registers, that the app was started by an url
+Event fired when [INativeLaunchOptions](../interfaces/INativeLaunchOptions.md) registers, that the app was started by an url

 ## Hierarchy